mortalis13/Audio-Programming/README.md

+## audio-filter-effects
-- audio-filter-effects - based on the book "Designing Audio Effect Plugins in C++"
+Based on the book "Designing Audio Effect Plugins in C++"

 To build a VST plugin from an example from the book "Designing Audio Effect Plugins in C++":